ksuess/transmogrify.wordpress/README.txt

-  Path relative to the site root where blog posts should be imported. type portal_type that should be used for imported blog posts.
+  Path relative to the site root where blog posts should be imported. type portal_type that should be used for imported blog posts. import-comments you can choose to import wordpress comments.  defaults to false

 Sets the following pipeline keys: